Muhammed Saadulah: Early life

-Syed Muhammad Saadulla was born on 21 May 1885 in Guwahati, to an orthodox Assamese Muslim family.
+Syed Muhammad Saadulla was born on 21 May 1885 in Guwahati, to an Assamese Muslim family.

 His father, Syed Muhammad Tayyabulla, came from Kacharihat, a village near the town of Golaghat, to Guwahati around 1878.

 Lawyer

 Saadulla, M.A., B.L., became a Pleader in Guwahati and set up practice at Lakhtakia in 1910.
 In the same year, he married the eldest daughter of Syed Muhammad Saleh of Kacharihat.
 He soon made his mark as a lawyer.
 He became chairman, Guwahati Municipality, and was nominated as a member of the Legislative Council at Shillong.
-Assam became a chief Commissioners Province in April 1919.
+Assam became a Chief Commissioners Province in April 1919.
 Saadulla participated in the council's deliberations, and expressed himself freely and forcefully on the matters of interest of the people of Assam.
 The qualities of citizenship which inspired him to unselfish efforts for what he believed to be right and patriotic were evident early in his political career.

 Preoccupation with legal profession and civic responsibilities and duties of a Legislative Councillor left Saadulla with little time for recreation.
 Nevertheless, he played association football and cricket for the Town Club regularly at Judge's Field.
 Most afternoons he played Lawn tennis at the erstwhile Jubilee Gardens, where the regulars were Tarun Ram Phukan, Gopinath Bordoloi and Hemanta Kumar Lahiri.

-With his enhanced fortunes Saadulla bought a plot of land adjacent to his father's house, and built a large residence for the joint family and an outhouse to serve as his office.
-He soon became a prominent figure in the Province of Assam.
-Saadulla displayed tireless energy, indestructible self-confidence, a searching and analytical mind, and prodigious memory.
+As his financial circumstances improved, Saadulla purchased a plot of land adjacent to his father's house, where he built a large residence for the joint family and an outbuilding to serve as his office.
+He became a prominent political figure in Assam.
+Contemporary accounts described him as energetic, self-confident, analytical, and possessing a strong memory.